 Can I convert to Judaism online?

 Judaism welcomes those wishing to convert, and a great deal of information about Judaism is now available on the Internet, making it a wonderful way to begin learning.
 However, conversion to Judaism involves time and effort: study, worship and practice in the context of an active Jewish community.
 Judaism is a religion of people and community.
 Once a student is ready to convert, there are meaningful rituals that mark the new Jew's entrance into the covenant and affirm the community's embrace of him or her.
 Therefore, conversion over the Internet is simply not possible or advisable.
-To convert in that way would not be meaningful or fulfilling.
 Furthermore, many rabbis will not recognize online conversion.
 Read more – including suggestions on how to proceed if you do not live near a synagogue – from Rabbi Robert Orkand.

 If I become Jewish, will I be welcome within the Reform Jewish community?